All Episodes

 Now, we all know what his promises are.

-Because if especially if you've been following it like we have, you know where he is on vetting refugees, building the wall.
+We can all recite them because especially if you've been following it like we have, you know where he is on vetting refugees, building the wall.

-He wants to get a trillion dollars out of health care, uh portability, buying across state lines, free market, health care savings accounts, those are all part of his agenda.
+He wants to get a trillion dollars out of health care, portability, buying across state lines, free market, health care, savings accounts.

-Um he's put in place everything to get his plans moving.
+He's put in place everything to get his plans moving.

 Everything.

-Now I'm sure that the president, especially like what happened on Thursday night, he consulted with Mad Dog Mattis and everybody else.
+Now, I'm sure that the president, especially like what happened on Thursday night, he consulted with Mad Dog Mattis and everybody else, but he makes the decisions.

-Do you know how many people I know that have been around him, including myself at one point said, You need to stop tweeting.
+Do you know how many people I know that have been around him, including myself at one point, said, you need to stop tweeting?

 And guess what?